Nearly all businesses are being run from home. Chances are, your team has only seen each other over video conferences in the past year.

 Because of the popularity of Gmail, your employees might favor having Gmail out of familiarity.
 IT’s clean and simple to use.
 However, Microsoft’s Outlook might have more functional features for business.

-With Outlook, users can create filters and groups for emails, making it much easier to find emails from clients.
+With Outlook, users can create filters and groups for emails, making it easier to find clients’ emails.

 Meetings: Microsoft Teams vs Google Meet

-To accommodate remote work, many businesses need an easy, intuitive way to conduct meetings and chat with coworkers.
+Many businesses need an easy, intuitive way to conduct meetings and chat with coworkers to accommodate remote work.

 Microsoft Teams is Microsoft’s business messaging app.
 Within the application, users can direct message each other, send files, and attend video conferences.
 Teams is also highly integrated with the other Microsoft apps, making your workflow seamless.